-(B) Restart Announcement.
-In the case of an interruption the restart shall be announced 10 minutes ahead of time.
+- (A) Interruptions.
+In the case of an interruption of the tournament, the tournament shall be restarted as soon as possible without delay. - (B) Stoppage.
+In the case of a stoppage, the tournament restart shall be announced 10 minutes ahead of time.